We use our proprietary methodology to produce these rankings. Learn more →

 Stanford University

-The biology department at Stanford University offers a Doctor of Philosophy in Biology and a Coterminal Master of Arts in Biology.
+The biology department at Stanford University offers a Doctor of Philosophy in Biology.
 There are 14 home programs of study within the doctorate that allow students to specialize with faculty.

 The PhD program aims to prepare students for teaching and research at the highest level.
 There are three tracks within the Biology PhD program.
 Students study either Cell, Molecular and Organismal Biology, Ecology and Evolution, and at the Hopkins Marine Station.